-Unlock 4.0 Guidelines to be in force till Sep 30; State/ UTs to not impose any local lockdown
+Unlock 4.0 Guidelines to be in force till Sep 30; Metro services to resume from Sep 7

 For Daily Alerts

-Unlock 4.0 Guidelines to be in force till Sep 30; State/ UTs to not impose any local lockdown
+Unlock 4.0 Guidelines to be in force till Sep 30; Metro services to resume from Sep 7

 India